apache/airflow/STATIC_CODE_CHECKS.rst

     pre-commit run

--   Run only mypy check on your staged files by using:
+-   Run only mypy check on your staged files (in ``airflow/`` excluding providers) by using:

 .. code-block:: bash

-    pre-commit run run-mypy
+    pre-commit run mypy-core

 -   Run only mypy checks on all files by using:

 .. code-block:: bash

-    pre-commit run run-mypy --all-files
+    pre-commit run mypy-core --all-files

 -   Run all checks on all files by using: